sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 <br>

-Part 1: finding trends in the most popular music of the past 5 years Data set used: ‘Weekly Top Songs Global’ by Spotify Chart of the 200 most-streamed songs worldwide of the week released every Thursday Historical charts provided in the form of CSV files
+(Rough)Part 1: finding trends in the most popular music of the past 5 years Data set used: ‘Weekly Top Songs Global’ by Spotify Chart of the 200 most-streamed songs worldwide of the week released every Thursday Historical charts provided in the form of CSV files